Lightweight and Interpretable Transformer via Mixed Graph Algorithm Unrolling for Traffic Forecast: Introduction

 Recent DL-based efforts address traffic forecast by building elaborate transformer architectures to capture spatial and temporal relations \citep{feng2022,gao2022,jin2024}\footnote{{A detailed review of DL models on traffic forecast is included in Appendix \ref{append:review}.}}.
 Like transformers used in other fields \citep{zamir2022restormer}, these are also black boxes with large parameter counts. \textit{Graph attention networks} (GAT) \citep{velickovic2018} and \textit{graph transformers} \citep{dwivedi2021} are adaptations of the self-attention mechanism in transformers for graph-structured data (\eg, computing output embeddings using only input embeddings in local graph neighborhoods).
 However, they are still uninterpretable and maintain large parameter sizes.

-In contrast, we extend \citet{Do2024} to build lightweight ``white-box'' transformers that are fully interpretable via \textit{mixed} graph algorithm unrolling for traffic forecast.
-Specifically, we learn \textit{two} graphs from data: i) \textit{undirected} graph $\cG^u$ to capture spatial correlations across geography, and ii) a \textit{directed} graph $\cG^d$ to capture sequential relationships over time.
+In contrast, we extend \citet{Do2024} to build lightweight ``white-box'' transformers via \textit{mixed} graph algorithm unrolling for traffic forecast.
+Our networks are interpretable in two ways: i) the unrolled neural layers correspond to algorithm iterations minimizing a graph-based objective, operating as low-pass graph filters; ii) our learned graphs reveal critical patterns that influence traffic dynamics.

+Specifically, we learn \textit{two} graphs from data: i) an \textit{undirected} graph $\cG^u$ to capture spatial correlations across geography, and ii) a \textit{directed} graph $\cG^d$ to capture sequential relationships over time.
 We show that our graph learning modules play the role of self-attention \citep{bahdanau14}, and thus our unrolled graph-based neural nets are transformers.
 Given the two learned graphs, we define a prediction objective for future samples in signal $\x$, assuming $\x$ is ``smooth'' with respect to (w.r.t.) both $\cG^u$ and $\cG^d$ in variational terms: \textit{graph Laplacian regularizer} (GLR) \citep{pang17} for undirected $\cG^u$, and newly designed \textit{directed graph Laplacian regularizer} (DGLR) and \textit{directed graph total variation} (DGTV) for directed $\cG^d$.
-We devise a corresponding linear-time optimization algorithm based on \textit{alternating direction method of multipliers} (ADMM) \citep{boyd11} that unrolls into neural layers of a feed-forward network for parameter learning. \textbf{For the first time, our proposed DGLR and DGTV variational terms quantify and promote signal smoothness on a directed graph, with intuitive low-pass filter interpretations\footnote{See a detailed review of related works on directed graph Laplacians and discussion of our novelty in directed graph frequency analysis in Appendix \ref{sec:directed-Laplacians}.}}.
-Extensive experiments show that our networks achieve competitive traffic forecast performance as SOTA prediction schemes, while employing drastically fewer parameters (\textbf{7.2\% of transformer-based PDFormer} \citep{jiang2023pdformer}).
+We devise a corresponding linear-time optimization algorithm based on \textit{alternating direction method of multipliers} (ADMM) \citep{boyd11} that unrolls into neural layers of a feed-forward network for parameter learning. \textbf{Notably, our proposed DGLR and DGTV variational terms quantify and promote signal smoothness on a directed graph, with low-pass filter interpretations\footnote{See a detailed review of related works on directed graph Laplacians and discussion of our novelty in directed graph frequency analysis in Appendix \ref{sec:directed-Laplacians}.}}.
+Experiments show that our networks achieve competitive traffic forecast performance as SOTA prediction schemes, while employing drastically fewer parameters (\textbf{7.2\% of transformer-based PDFormer} \citep{jiang2023pdformer}).

+\paragraph{Conflict of Interest Disclosure} The authors declare no competing financial interests related to this work.